hpesoj/gsl-pointers/README.md

 In none of these cases would it be correct to allow either `view<T>` or `optional_view<T>` to be implicitly constructed from  or converted to `T*`.
 It is up to the programmer to explicitly specify these conversions when they are sure it is correct to do so.

 It's worth noting that if conversion from `optional_view<T>` to `T*` were implicit, then array-like operations such as `v[i]`, iterator-like operations such as `v++`, and ownership operations such as `delete v` would automatically be enabled.
-This is reflective of the fact that implicit conversion implies functional equivalence.
+This could be considered reflective of the fact that implicit conversion implies functional equivalence.

 ### <a name="rationale-construction-from-pointer-to-view"></a>Construction of `view` from `T*` or `optional_view`